WizArdZ3658/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Contains all the Data Structures and Algorithms mainly used in Competitive Programming
+Contains all the Data Structures and Algorithms used in Competitive Programming